Erajo/in3120-2020/README.md

 # Assignments

 Individual assignments are linked to below.
 Solutions are made progressively available as the course unfolds.
-Deadlines to be announced.

 * [Assignment A](assignment-a.md).
 * [Assignment B](assignment-b.md).